s3u/anycast-loadbalancing/README.md

 cd vagrant-anycast-bgp
 vagrant up
 ```
-Due to a bug in Cumulus Linux 2.5.5, make the following change to fix the interfaces.
+Make the following change to fix the interfaces to work around bug in Vagrant provisioning of
+Cumulus Linux 2.5.5,

 1. `vagrant ssh cr1`
 2. `sudo vi /etc/network/interfaces`